-Since its inception in September 2007, the group is led by Bernhard Küster who coordinates the ProteomeTools project, is a principle investigator of the Excellence Cluster CIPSM (Centre for Integrated Protein Science Munich), the German Cancer Consortium DKTK and the Collaborative Research Center SFB 924 (molecular mechanisms regulating yield and yield stability in plants).
+Since its inception in September 2007, the group is led by Bernhard Küster who coordinates the ProteomeTools project, is a principle investigator of the Excellence Cluster CIPSM (Centre for Integrated Protein Science Munich), the German Cancer Consortium DKTK and the Collaborative Research Center SFB 924 (molecular mechanisms regulating yield and yield stability in plants), SFB 1309 (chemical biology of epigenetic modifications) and SFB 1321 (modeling and targeting pancratic cancer).
 He currently also serves as vice dean of the life science faculty and co-directs the Bavarian Biomolecular Mass Spectrometry Center BayBioMS.

 Most of our research builds on the powerful combination of cell biology, chemistry, biochemistry, mass spectrometry and bioinformatics.
 We develop novel analytical methods for quantitative proteome research notably for high throughput applications and the analysis of post translational protein modifications (PTMs).
 In our chemical biology efforts, we elucidate the selectivity of drug-target interactions on a proteome-wide scale, investigate the cellular mechanisms by which drugs exert their function and identify mechanisms of cancer therapy resistance.
 In addition, we investigate phosphoproteomic signaling events as biomarkers for patient stratification, as well as indicators of drug effectiveness and treatment response.
 Our bioinformatic flagship project is ProteomicsDB that offers open access to data analytics on large-scale proteomics and transcriptomics projects.